-In a four part sermon series titled “Social Justice and the Gospel,” prominent Calvinist pastor and teacher John MacArthur critiques the victimhood mindset so pervasive in our culture today.
+In a four part sermon series titled “Social Justice and the Gospel,” prominent Calvinist pastor and teacher John MacArthur describes and critiques the victimhood mindset so pervasive in our culture today.
 He states,

 “…I’m a victim of certain regional attitudes or gender attitudes, or sexual preference attitudes, or hate speech, or economics, or education.
 I’m just a victim of intersecting prejudice and oppression….